-The big takeaway here is that while dogs can safely eat plain pasta in small quantities, they should never be given pasta sauce.
+The big takeaway here is that while dogs can safely eat plain pasta or noodles in small quantities, they should never be given pasta sauce.

 While plain pasta isn’t a natural food for your dog, a couple of noodles won’t harm them.
 However, high-carb diets don’t provide much nutrition for your dog.
 Their bodies prefer high-fat, high-protein, low-carb meals.
 Too many carbs can lead to obesity and other health concerns.